Nextness/AcademicPlus/README.md

   - [ ] Refactor functions to utilize dataclasses already created;
   - [ ] Refactor parsers to increase performance;
 - [ ] Transfer all the functions into Cython;
-- [ ] 100% Library unit test coverage.
+- [ ] 100% Library unit test coverage;
+- [ ] Include Linux shell script to run the interface and unit test.